Finding Causes and Treating Depression in Teenagers

 This research study seeks to find causes and treatments of depression in teenagers.
 The study goals are to increase our knowledge of treatments for depression and understand how the brain changes when teenagers have depression.
-The study will also compare teenagers with depression to those without mental health diagnoses as they grow up.
+The study will also compare teenagers with depression to those without mental health diagnoses.

-Study participation begins with an outpatient evaluation that includes clinical assessment, interviews, and questionnaires.
+The study begins with an evaluation that includes clinical assessment, interviews, and questionnaires.

-- Outpatient visits may include paper-and-pencil and computer tests of mood, memory, and thinking; specialized computer games; and structural and brain imaging.
-If eligible, study participants may return several times a year, up to age 25.
+- Visits may include paper-and-pencil and computer tests of mood, memory, and thinking; specialized computer games; and structural and brain imaging.
+If eligible, study participants may return several times a year for up to two years.
 This part of the study does not involve treatment.

-All clinical evaluations, research tasks and visits are free of cost.
+All clinical evaluations, research tasks and visits are at no cost to you.
 Participants are compensated for research activities.
 Parents and teenager must agree to the teenager’s participation in research.

-The studies are conducted at the NIH in Bethesda, Maryland and enroll participants from the local area and from across the United States.
+The study is conducted at the NIH in Bethesda, Maryland and enrolls participants from the Washington DC Metro region within 50 miles of NIH.
 Transportation expenses are reimbursed by NIMH.

 - NIMH Protocol Number: 18-M-0037